Academic Catalog

 Description

 Second in a series of animal care skills topics.
 Practical application of animal care skills and principles of animal care and management using techniques and knowledge learned in the veterinary technology courses.
-Students apply knowledge of medical terminology, anatomy and physiology to animal care duties.
-Students will create nutrition and preventive health care plans for program animals and learn how to assess pain in domestic animals.
+Application of knowledge in medical terminology, anatomy and physiology to animal care duties.
+Includes nutrition and preventive health care plans for program animals; pain assessments in domestic animals.
 Intended for students in the Veterinary Technology Program; enrollment is limited to students accepted in the program.

 Course Objectives